bormaxi8080/osint-timeline/DRAFT.md

 Use OSINT to Investigate a Phishing Scam: https://www.secjuice.com/use-osint-to-investigate-a-phishing-scam/

+Celery Execution Pools: What is it all about: https://celery.school/celery-worker-pools

+90+ dashboards for OSINT and global monitoring: https://habr.com/ru/companies/bastion/articles/806195/

 ----

 Google has introduced the V8 Sandbox, a mechanism designed to protect its widely-used V8 JavaScript engine from memory corruption attacks: https://www.securityweek.com/google-adds-v8-sandbox-to-chrome/